MotionRoutes-LTD/Nuxt-Toolkit/README.md

 };
 ```

+With this setup, Nuxt-Toolkit will be available throughout your Nuxt.js application, and you can access its functions using this.$toolkit.

+## Usage

-Then, you can use the toolkit in your Vue components:
+You can use the toolkit in your Vue components:

 ```vue
 <script>